NeuCoin/neucoin/doc/faq.md

 What you're looking for is called "cold minting".
 The procedure for this to work is a bit complicated:

-  - First, you have to generate an address; we will call it the "spending address".
+  - First, you have to generate an address; we will call it the "minting address".
-  - The other party has to generate an other address; we will call it the "minting address".
+  - You then have to generate an other address; we will call it the "spending address".
-  - Finally, both you and the other party have to do the following RPC command (be careful about the order of the two parameters!
-Otherwise, you could lock yourself out of your coins):
+  - Uses the `addcoldmintingaddress` RPC command to merge the minting and spending addresses together (be careful about the order of the two parameters!
+Otherwise, you could lock yourself out of your coins).

-    ```
-    addcoldmintingaddress "<minting address>" "<spending address>"
-    ```

-If everything went fine, the other party will now be able to mint your coins, sending the rewards on the same address (effectively collecting your interests for you).
-Your coins will still appear in your balance, and you will be able to spend them as usual (just note that they will be unavailable for a short period after each successful minting they contributed to, as always).
+  - You will obtain a new address.
+Transfer some funds on it as you wish (this adress will still count toward your balance).
+  - Finally, export the minting address private key using `dumpprivkey`, and send it to whoever you want to be able to mint for you, along with both the minting address and the spending address.

+This person will then have to do the following on their side:

+  - First, they will import the minting address private key in their wallet, using `importprivkey`.
+  - Then they will register the coldminting adress, using `addcoldmintingaddress` (the keys have to be in the same order than in the first step).
+  - That's all!
+They will now be able to mint your coins, but not to spend them (the coldminting balance will be show in the `mintingonly` field from the `getinfo` RPC call).